-Halfords Group today signs the Government’s Armed Forces Covenant as it launches a range of measures to support service leavers and veterans, helping them access training and careers in Halfords retail shops and Autocentres.
+Halfords Group signed the Government’s Armed Forces Covenant on 6th February 2019 as it launched a range of measures to support service leavers and veterans, helping them access training and careers in Halfords retail shops and Autocentres.

 As part of the Covenant, Halfords Retail and Halfords Autocentres will offer guaranteed interviews to service leavers for all roles (pending that candidates meet the minimum requirements for the role) to help the transition to civilian life.
 They will also support service leavers by recruiting Halfords roles through the Career Transition Partnership (CTP).
 In addition they will offer guaranteed placement into the interview process, offer 10 days additional unpaid leave for reservists and a range of offers for those serving in the armed forces.

 Adam Smith, centre manager at Halfords Autocentre Peterborough, joined the forces aged 16, rising to become a Scimitar tank commander.
 He left the army in 2013 and his level 2 mechanic training gained in the army helped him secure his role with Halfords.
 “I’ve got a really good team here at Halfords and we all look out for each other as we did in the army.
 When I was with the regiment I had to take responsibility for my colleagues who all depended on each other to succeed and it is the same here.